AWS vs Coolify for Solo Developers

 They're different categories of tools.
 AWS is a cloud infrastructure provider.
 Coolify is deployment software.
 You can run Coolify on an AWS EC2 instance.
 The real comparison is AWS's managed deployment services (Elastic Beanstalk, App Runner, Lightsail) versus Coolify running on a cheap VPS.

 Cost structure.
 AWS charges per service, per hour, with data transfer fees, storage costs, and a dozen variables.
-A basic web app with RDS costs $30-80/month depending on configuration.
-Coolify on a Hetzner CX22 costs $4/month total, running unlimited apps and databases on one server.
-The cost difference is 7-20x for equivalent functionality.
+A basic web app with managed Postgres on RDS lands around $36 per month at modest scale and climbs from there as snapshots, IPv4 charges, and logs stack up (see the worked breakdown below).
+Coolify on a Hetzner CX22 costs $4.59 per month total, running unlimited apps and databases on one server.
+The cost difference is roughly 8x for equivalent functionality at solo-dev scale.

 Complexity.
 Deploying on AWS requires understanding VPCs, security groups, IAM roles, and service-specific configurations.
 Even Lightsail, AWS's simplified offering, has more complexity than Coolify.
 Coolify's dashboard abstracts Docker, Traefik, and SSL into a clean interface.
 Connect a repo, click deploy.
 For solo developers who want to ship fast, Coolify's simplicity is a major advantage.